-WHICH UNLOCK METHOD IS THE MOST SECURE FOR YOUR ANDROID? - AndroidPIT
+Which unlock method is the most secure for your Android? - AndroidPIT

 Which method is the best to unlock your Android?

-The iris reader, Smart Lock and facial recognition are all complimentary securities, and as of right now, they aren’t good enough to be used as the only method of protecting your phone.
-This means that you’ll have to register a PIN, pattern or password as a secondary option.
+The iris scanner, Smart Lock and facial recognition are all complimentary or secondary security methods, and as of right now, they aren’t good enough to be used as the sole method of protecting your phone.
+This means that you’ll have to register a PIN, pattern or password as your primary option.
 The iris scanner has another aggravating feature as well: restriction and availability.
 There are only a few models on the market right now that come with this feature.

-The fingerprint reader is also a compliment, but it’s a feature which is available on most mid-range models, and its usability is attractive.
-It also returns fewer recognition errors.
+The fingerprint reader is also a complimentary feature, but it’s a feature which is available on most mid-range models, and its usability is very attractive.
+It also has fewer recognition errors.
 Nevertheless, you can count on the more traditional options, which are also the most secure, since they don’t need a second layer of protection.
-I’d stick with the PIN, password or pattern if I were you.
+In terms of both practicality and security, I’d stick with the PIN, password or pattern if I were you.

 Which option do you use on your Android?
 Which do you think is the most secure?